 Computing is changing the lives of everyone.
 Through teaching computing we aim to equip children to participate in a rapidly changing world where work and leisure activities are increasingly transformed by technology.
 We enable them to find, explore, analyse, exchange and present information.
 We also focus on developing the skills necessary for children to be able to use information in a discriminating and effective way.
 Computing skills are a major factor in enabling children to be confident, creative and independent learners.
 The children will also develop their knowledge and understanding of computer programming, coding and debugging to enable them to confidently create their own games and online activities.

 For this term’s computing focus in your child’s class please click on ‘BLOGS’ on the main bar at the top of the website and click your child's class, scroll down to find the current curriculum letter.

 Subject Leader: Miss Blight

 "The online safety lessons in class help me to stay safe online.
-I know if I have any worries, to tell an adult at home or in school." - Alice (year 5)
+I know if I have any worries, to tell an adult at home or in school." - Alice (year 6)

 "Computing is a great lesson, I love coding!
 For children that don't have much coding experience, they get to learn new things from other confident children." - Ethan (year 6)